ouestlabs/omi3/apps/www/README.md

 # `audio/ui`

-**audio/ui** is a collection of beautifully designed, accessible, and composable components for building audio interfaces in your React apps.
+**audio/ui** is a collection of accessible and composable components for building audio interfaces in your React apps.
 Built on top of [shadcn/ui](https://ui.shadcn.com/) and styled with [Tailwind CSS](https://tailwindcss.com/), it's designed for you to copy, paste, and own.

 We think shadcn/ui is the best foundation for modern web applications.
 We've taken its powerful, accessible components and given them a design system that's ready to go, right out of the box.

-This is the component library we'll be progressively adopting for [Ouest Audio](https://audio.ouestlabs.com).
-We're building it in the open for anyone who wants to create beautiful, reliable user interfaces.

 ## Contributing

 We're always looking for contributors to help improve our UI components.
 Whether it's a bug report, a new feature, or a documentation update, we appreciate your help.

-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved.
+Please see our [Contributing Guidelines](../../CONTRIBUTING.md) for more information on how to get involved.

 ## Getting Started